The Mountain State offers us one of the most haunted places in America… Moundsville, West Virginia.

-Once you dig into the deep history of this area, there is no wonder that its name is a reflection of what occur several centuries ago.
+Once you dig into the deep history of this area, there is no wonder that its name is a reflection of what occurred several centuries ago.
 Its name, Moundsville, holds on to its history, and as result, to the souls of its dead (whom have never left).

 This takes us to the first stop of our haunted road trip in Moundsville, West Virginia!

 The Grave Creek Mound is probably one of the most prominent reasons for Moundsville earning its name.

 The early Adena people took 100 long years to create this remarkable ancient graveyard.
 Formed between the years of 250 - 150 BC, these grounds hold the remains of prehistoric settlers.
 It is said to be the largest mound of its kind in the United States.
 Researchers speculate that the primal builders of the mound must have moved over 60,000 tons of earth to create the 69-foot-tall hill.
 This was certainly an incredible accomplishment for these prehistoric architects without the modern tools not developed until centuries later.

 This map shows the burial mound complex along with works on the adjoining bluffs.

 An English immigrant, Joseph Tomlinson, was the first to discover the mound in the late 1700s.
 Upon building his house right in front of the mound, he discovered this mammoth grave.
 Sixty years later, a descendant, Jesse Tomlinson, began digging tunnels into the mound.
 This amateur paleontologist discovered two burial chambers near the center of the hill.
 To his amazement, he found skeletons, sea shells and metal jewelry inside the chambers.
 Inspired by opportunity, he then opened a museum in the tunnels for which he charged admission.

 Today the archaeological treasure has an adjoining museum and research center dedicated to telling the story of prehistoric West Virginia.
 But could this be just the only reason people flock to this ancient property?